radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 # The Back End problem

+The front end now replicates the kind of DOM production formerly done by back end frameworks.

-We move towards APIs.
+They can now move towards APIs.

-Our APIs should not need to know about what's on a screen.
+But, the APIs should not need to know about what's on a screen.

 By the same token, we should not weigh down the client with too many API requests to assemble the data needed for any single screen.